kdabir/nixstall/README.md

 > Note: Ant can be, of course, installed with other package managers.
 I have chosen `ant` as an example because most of
 > us know it and its binaries are small enough to be downloaded.

+## Limitations

+- Archives must follow standard structure i.e. they must have `bin` directory in them.
+- Archives must be self contained.
+No post processing is supported.
+- You can potentially install multiple versions of same package, and all may end up in PATH